-The Delhi government has given permission to the police to prosecute former Jawaharlal Nehru University Students Union (JNUSU) president Kanhaiya Kumar and two others in connection with a sedition case, reports said on Friday.
+The Delhi government has given permission to the police to prosecute former Jawaharlal Nehru University Students Union (JNUSU) president Kanhaiya Kumar and two others in connection a sedition case, reports said on Friday.
 Kumar is accused of raising anti-India slogans inside the campus during an event in 2016.

 Delhi Police had filed a charge-sheet against Kumar and nine others, including former JNU students Umar Khalid and Anirban Bhattacharya, on January 14, 2019.
 Police said the students were leading a procession and had supported the seditious slogans allegedly raised on the campus during an event on February 9, 2016.